-On June 30, 2003, we filed a Current Report on Form 8-K which included a press release dated the same day announcing the closing of the 2003 private placement and the warrant exercise transactions.
+On August 14, 2003, we filed a Current Report on Form 8-K which included a press release dated August 13, 2003, announcing the Company's second quarter 2003 results.
+Financial statements were filed as part of the press release, which was attached as an exhibit to the Current Report.